LuxuSam/PhysicalButton/extras/physicalbutton.md

 * **Button Name**
   * This is where you put the name of your button to differentiate them in the list of buttons
 * **GPIO**
-  * This is the GPIO you connect your button to, the other cable has to be connected to a ground pin (Buttons are configured to use internal pulled-up resistors)
+  * This is the GPIO you connect your button to, the other cable has to be connected to a ground pin (Buttons are configured to use internal pulled-up resistors).
+You can only create one button per GPIO.
 * **Mode**
   * Depending on your button setup you have to choose between the two modes
   * Normally Open (NO)
-    * Use this mode if your button is normally not pressed (open)
+    * Use this mode if your button is usually not pressed (open)
   * Normally Closed (NC)
-    * Use this mode if your button is normally pressed (closed)
+    * Use this mode if your button is usually pressed (closed)
 * **Hold Time**
   * This is where you set the hold time for your button, so how long the button has to be held until the reaction is triggered
-* **Choose an activity for your button**
+* **Choose activities for your button**
   * Action:
-    * You can choose between the standard actions of octoprint (cancel, connect, disconnect, home ( x,y,z are homed), pause, resume and start)
+    * You can choose between the standard actions of octoprint (cancel, connect, disconnect, home (x, y and z are homed), pause, resume and start)
-  * Gcode:
+  * GCODE:
     * You can input any GCODE
+  * These activities will be executed in order of your list.
+You can also rearrange them by inserting them at your desired position.

 - - - -
 ### ⚠️ Use at your own risk ⚠️